MiddleRaster/MiddleRaster.github.io/TDD/cpp/BowlingGame/StateMachine/StdVariant/Step20.md

         };
 ```

-And since we now have 2 bonus rolls spending, we need a new state for ```WaitingForFirstRollWith2Bonuses```:
+And since we now have 2 bonus rolls pending, we need a new state for ```WaitingForFirstRollWith2Bonuses```:
 ```cpp
         class WaitingForSecondRollWith1Bonus
         {